Notebook of Avon Reah Smith-Ryan, 1942-1945

 and some good sporting fixtures interspersed Our Unit won

-their hockey semi final against 27 Bde HQ & L of C. in fine style [[?]]
+their hockey semi final against 27 Bde HQ & L of C. in fine style [[to meet?]]

 on Sunday & play the final against Arty today.